Trump, Saudi king reaffirm defense ties amid tensions

-The conversation came a day after a variety of reports said the United States plans to withdraw two Patriot anti-missile batteries from Saudi Arabia that have been a defense against Iran.
+The two men spoke after news the United States planned to withdraw two Patriot anti-missile batteries from Saudi Arabia that have been a defense against Iran.
 Trump had worked last month to persuade Saudi Arabia to cut its oil output after an increase in production during the early stages of the coronavirus pandemic put heavy pressure on U.S. oil producers.

+U.S. Secretary of State Mike Pompeo confirmed on Friday media reports that the missiles would be withdrawn, but he said it did not signal a decrease in U.S. support for Saudi Arabia and was not an effort to pressure Riyadh on oil issues.
+He also said it did not mean Washington thought Iran was no longer a threat.
+"Those Patriot batteries had been in place for some time.
+Those troops needed to get back," Pompeo told the Ben Shapiro radio show.
+"This was a normal rotation of forces."

-Asked about the issue on Thursday, Trump told reporters, "We're making a lot of moves in the Middle East and elsewhere.
-We do a lot of things all over the world, militarily we've been taken advantage of all over the world."
-Saudi Arabia said in a statement about the phone call that Trump confirmed the United States is committed to protecting its interests and the security of its allies in the region and is determined to face whatever destabilizes it.
+Saudi Arabia said in a statement about the phone call that Trump confirmed the United States is committed to protecting its interests and the security of its allies in the region.
 Trump also reiterated U.S. support for efforts aimed at reaching a political solution to the crisis in Yemen, the statement said.

 ALSO READ